mengqy2024/mengqy2022.github.io/_posts/2024-10-24-Comparative-genomics.md

 # Introduction

-> [KEGG Modules][kegg-modules]

-We collected all of the above data files.
+We have collected the documents we need.
+[Click][kegg-modules]

 Comparison of metabolic modules by one symbiotic and three free-living bacteria.

 ## Start

-Now, we can use the data to analyze the metabolic modules.
+These data can be used to analyze differences in metabolic modules between subjects.

 <div style="text-align: center; margin-bottom: 20px;">
   <img src="https://mengqy2022.github.io/assets/images/2024-10-25-Comparative-genomics-1.png"/>